ibpme/NeuralNetworkFromScratch/README.md

 ## Exporting Model

 The model can now be exported to a JSON file where it contains the weights and biases and other information about the model .
 You can use the **model_to_json** module to do so inside the main.py file.

+## Web Interface

+The current web interface for the Neural Network can be found [here](https://ibpme.github.io/NeuralNetworkFromScratch/)

 ## Things to improve